 Horowhenua-Kapiti plays in the semi-professional Heartland Championship.
 Along with East Coast, Poverty Bay, Hawke’s Bay, Wanganui, Manawatu, Wairarapa Bush and Wellington, it is part of the Hurricanes Super Rugby franchise.

 The relationship with neighbours Manawatu has been important in the history of rugby in this area.
 The union’s first first-class match was an 8–3 defeat by Manawatu in 1899.
 As well as the official merger between 1925 and 1932, the two have combined on a number of occasions to play touring international teams.
-Manawatu has also been the grateful recipient of a number of talented players from Horowhenua-Kapiti who have gone on to bigger and better things north of the Manawatu River.
+A number of talented players from Horowhenua-Kapiti have gone on to bigger and better things north of the Manawatu River.

 The ones that got away

 The histories of many of New Zealand’s smaller unions are littered with the names of players who were effectively forced to move to bigger unions to further their careers.
 Horowhenua Kapiti is no exception.
 A number of prominent All Blacks played their early first-class rugby in the red, white and blue of the ‘Nua’.